Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ### Fedora

-Heroic for Fedora is available on [the COPR repo](https://copr.fedorainfracloud.org/coprs/atim/heroic-games-launcher/) or the binary on the releases page
+Heroic for Fedora is available on [the COPR repo](https://copr.fedorainfracloud.org/coprs/atim/heroic-games-launcher/) or as the binary on the releases page.

 ### Other Distributions